msvrtan/materials/talks/road-to-seniority-v2/tech-version.md

 Be active in community.
 I understand speaking might not be for everyone but you can become an open source contributor or help organize meetups.
 Find interests outside of your daily job.
 Learn another language.
 Do them cause you enjoy them, cause you want to do them and years later it might pay back 10 fold.

 You have to push yourself.
+Out of the comfort zone

 ## Agile

-Agile is about people and companies being adaptable not about change.
+Agile is about people and companies being adaptable not about big changes.
 This is the misconception I had for years.
 No business will decide one day to transition from being a bakery to being a car manufacturer.

 ## Lack of planning